DanBullockCS/csci3055u-project/README.md

 > _Describe the compiler or interpreter needed_.

 > Since Scala is interoperable with java, it runs just like java and using java.
 I used the terminal in Xubuntu (Linux) to run Scala by installing Scala via the deb file on (https://www.scala-lang.org/download/).
-You must have java jdk installed to run Scala programs so make sure that is also installed.
+You must have java 8 jdk installed to run Scala programs so make sure that is also installed.
 Once you have those you can write a scala program like the one above and compile using `scalac FILENAME.scala` then run using `scala FILENAME`.
 > There is also an open source build tool for Scala and Java called sbt.
-To install you can use the command `sbt new scala/hello-world.g8` and the project structure will look something like this:
+To create a program with sbt you can use the command `sbt new scala/hello-world.g8` and the project structure will look something like this:
 ```Scala
 - hello-world
     - project